biocore/American-Gut/md/beyond_bacteria_top_pathways.md

 Two other B-vitamins can be synthesized by the microbiome: Vitamin B12, called Cobalamin, and Vitamin B5, or Pantothenate.
-Cobalamin is one of the most complex “small molecules” utilized by the body.
+Cobalamin is one of the most complex "small molecules" utilized by the body.
 It is involved in DNA synthesis, fatty acid metabolism, and amino acid metabolism.
 It is critical to neurological function and red blood cell formation.
 The structure of Cobalamin is unique among vitamins.
 It consists of a ring made out of interconnected